 Acoustic violins are the most traditional variety of violin.
 The fact that they are ‘acoustic’ means that no part of their sound is produced by an electronic source; all of the sound comes from the vibrations of the violin bow on the violin string itself.

-Given that most beginners are youngsters, their first instruments are of a smaller size than those played by adults.
+Given that most violin lessons for beginners are taught to youngsters, naturally their first instruments are of a smaller size than those played by adults.

 Hiring or buying a violin of the correct size is absolutely essential for any violinist as playing a violin of the wrong size can lead to discomfort and even hinder progress – so don’t be tempted to buy a larger violin for a young musician to grow into!